aspose-slides/Aspose.Slides-Documentation/php/java/getting-started/file-formats-and-conversions/xml-parser-specification-xps/_index.md

 {{% /alert %}}

-## **XPS in Aspose.Slides for Java**
+## **XPS in Aspose.Slides for PHP via Java**
-Any presentation document that can be loaded by Aspose.Slides for Java can be converted to XPS format.
-Aspose.Slides for Java uses the high-fidelity page layout and rendering engine to produce output in fixed-layout XPS document format.
+Any presentation document that can be loaded by Aspose.Slides for PHP via Java can be converted to XPS format.
+Aspose.Slides for PHP via Java uses the high-fidelity page layout and rendering engine to produce output in fixed-layout XPS document format.
-You can learn about exporting the presentation documents to XPS documents through Aspose.Slides for Java in [Converting to XPS](https://docs.aspose.com/slides/java/convert-powerpoint-to-xps/).
+You can learn about exporting the presentation documents to XPS documents through Aspose.Slides for PHP via Java in [Converting to XPS](https://docs.aspose.com/slides/php-java/convert-powerpoint-to-xps/).

 **The input presentation**